ClickHouse/clickhouse-docs/knowledgebase/vector-search.md

 ENGINE = MergeTree;
 ```

-## 3. Use a distance function to search for related embeddings
+## 3. Search for related embeddings

-Let’s say you want to search for pictures of dogs in your dataset.
+Let's say you want to search for pictures of dogs in your dataset.
 You can use a distance function like `cosineDistance` to take an embedding of a dog image and search for related images:

 ```sql
 SELECT